 - 1. Complete an application form and return it to the Admissions Office. - 2.
-If requesting financial aid or scholarships, complete the FAFSA (Free Application for Federal Student Aid) and return it to the Financial Aid Office. - 3.
-Request appropriate transcripts be sent to Donnelly College Registrar: - first-time college students have high school transcript or GED certificate indicating the date of graduation. - b.) transfer students have college or university transcript. - c.) part-time non-degree seeking adult students who want to take classes for personal or professional development are not required to submit transcripts; however, only nine hours may be accumulated in this manner. - 4.
+If requesting financial aid or scholarships, complete the FAFSA (Free Application for Federal Student Aid) electronically selecting Donnelly College to receive the results. - 3.
+Request appropriate transcripts be sent to Donnelly College Registrar: - a.) first-time college students have high school transcript or GED certificate indicating the date of graduation. - b.) transfer students have college or university transcript. - c.) part-time non-degree seeking adult students who want to take classes for personal or professional development are not required to submit transcripts; however, only nine hours may be accumulated in this manner. - 4.
 Placement testing is required for first-time college students and some transfer students.
 Testing is available during registration periods and at other times with an appointment.